 8. Admire historic Eisendrath House

-Located just south of Phoenix, Eisendrath House is a historic attraction and one of the most unique things to do in Tempe, Arizona.
+Located just south of Phoenix, Eisendrath House is a historic attraction and one of the most fun things to do in Tempe, Arizona.

 This lovely Pueblo Revival adobe house was built in 1930 and is listed on the Historical Registry.
 It was built during the Depression as the residence of the remarkable Rose Eisendrath, widow of a wealthy Chicago glove manufacturer, Joseph N. Eisendrath.